 For 23 years, the mission of the Prix HSBC pour la Photographie has been to help and promote the emerging generation of photographers.

 Each year an artistic advisor is nominated to give a fresh outlook and to shortlist around ten candidates who are then presented to the Executive Committee, which selects the laureates.

-The next contest takes place in September 2018.
+The next contest takes place from September 1st to October 31st.

 Visit the site to find the latest information: Prix HSBC pour la Photographie website

 As part of its commitment to helping young talent, HSBC France provides special support to a selected group of students at the Académie du Festival d’Aix.
 Each year since 2006, the artistic director of the Festival has selected young musicians including singers, pianists, vocal coaches and chamber music ensembles to receive HSBC support.